Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Midland MXT Easy Step-By-Step Installation & Product Overview For the 5th Gen 4RunnerMidland MXT Easy Step-By-Step Installation & Product Overview For the 5th Gen 4Runner

-Finish by replacing all trim pieces in reverse order removed.
+Finish by replacing all trim pieces in reverse order of removal.

 Step 7.
 Connect Handheld